Vilanova i la Geltrú: Economy

 and European Institute of the Mediterranean under the aegis of the Municipal Institute of Education and Work (IMET).

 One of the centers of research, development and innovation is found in a unique building designed by the Catalan architect Oriol Bohigas i Guardiola, Edifici Neapolis.
 This building is part of the European Network of Living Labs (ENoLL).
 In 2012, it initiated the Co-Working Center coinciding with the International Year of Cooperatives recognized by the United Nations.

 Its population has increased in recent years.
 Currently several large projects are underway such as the extension of the beach, the polygon "Sant Jordi" (St. George) pattern 'Catalunya', and the future redevelopment of the waterfront.

 Transport

 Vilanova is linked to the region by highway C-32, also known as highway Pau Casals, or to the Garraf Barcelona motorway providing a connection to Barcelona–El Prat Airport, the highway C-15, also known by the name Eix Diagonal, which links the historic town of Manresa and Autovía A-7 with the Mediterranean Sea.

 The Railway of Vilanova is of vital importance.
-Built between 1882 and 1884 by the developer and director of roads Jeroni Granell i Mundet the railway links the línia of Rodalies Sant Vincenç de Calders - Maçanet de la Selva and connects to the imperial Roman city of Tarragona, the town of Tortosa, the town of Reus, and the City of Lleida.
+Built between 1882 and 1884 by the developer and director of roads Jeroni Granell i Mundet the railway links the Rodalies line of Sant Vicenç de Calders – Maçanet de la Selva and connects to the imperial Roman city of Tarragona, the town of Tortosa, the town of Reus, and the city of Lleida.